gladish/autobus/README.md

 ### Phase 1 - Hardware Augmentation

 The first step is to outfit the bus with new hardware.
-I went back and forth between an Arduino Uno and a Raspberry Pi, but I’m going with a Raspberry Pi for a few reasons.
-I’ll need enough compute for vision and networking tasks, and I also want the flexibility of a full Linux environment.
+I went back and forth between an Arduino UnoQ and a Raspberry Pi, but I’m going with a Raspberry Pi for a few reasons.

-#### Functional Requirements

-- The bus can boot Linux, and I can control servos from software running on Linux.
-- I can attach Ethernet for networking.
-- The servo driver is connected to the Raspberry Pi.
-- The servos do not need to be specialized bus servos.
-The bus already has an electronic speed controller.
+1. I wasn't sure if the UnoQ's arm core was powerful enougth to run things like OpenCV
+1. I already own an rpi5
+1. I'm anxiously waiting for Arduino Ventuno Q.
+I concede that using a newer dual MCP/MPU arduino would be a cleaner setup since the pi needs an external board to drive servos properly.

 #### Parts List